Rob Kupec

 Robert J. Kupec (/ˈkuːpɛk/ KOO-pek; born November 27, 1968) is a Minnesota politician and member of the Minnesota Senate.
-A member of the Democratic-Farmer-Labor Party (DFL), he represents Senate District 4, which includes most of Clay and Becker counties.
-Prior to seeking elected office, he was for a decade the chief meteorologist at KVRR and previously at WDAY-TV.
+A member of the Democratic-Farmer-Labor Party (DFL), he represents Senate District 4, which includes most of Clay and Becker Counties.
+Before seeking elected office, he was for a decade the chief meteorologist at KVRR and previously at WDAY-TV.

 Early life, education, and career

 Kupec was born in eastern Connecticut.
 Both of his parents were active union organizers.
 He attended college at the State University of New York-Albany, studying Atmospheric Science, and earned a degree in 1992.
-He moved to Moorhead, Minnesota in 2000, and began work as a meteorologist, first for WDAY-TV and then served as chief meteorologist for KVRR.
+He moved to Moorhead, Minnesota, in 2000, and began work as a meteorologist, first for WDAY-TV and then as chief meteorologist for KVRR.

 Political career

-Prior to moving to Minnesota, Kupec ran as a Green party candidate for the Albany County Legislature in 1999.
+Before moving to Minnesota, Kupec ran as a Green Party candidate for the Albany County Legislature in 1999.

 In 2022, incumbent DFL state senator Kent Eken decided not to seek reelection.
 Kupec ran, and was unopposed in the DFL primary.
-He defeated Moorhead City Councilman and Republican Dan Bohmer in the general election, winning 52.5% of the vote compared to Bohmer's 46.8%.
+He defeated Moorhead City Councilman and Republican nominee Dan Bohmer in the general election with 52.5% of the vote to Bohmer's 46.8%.

 Kupec serves on the following committees: